Article updated 24 July 2019

 - What type of landlord insurance do I need?

-It may seem like a pipe dream, but with a new Prime Minister set to take centre stage, there’s a huge opportunity for change in the buy-to-let sector.
+It may seem like a pipe dream, but with the selection of a new Prime Minister comes a huge opportunity for change in the buy-to-let sector.

 Such change could not only improve the lives of landlords, it could also significantly benefit tenants.